 Sandy, a volunteer driver for a home-delivered meal program, delivered a meal to a client who she knew may not see anyone else all day.
-She stayed with the client for half an hour and chatted while petting the client's dog.
+She stayed with the client for 45 minutes and chatted while petting the client's dog.